Gabriel Zucman: Career

+In 2025, France's Socialist Party endorsed a proposal by Zucman for a 2% wealth tax on France's 0.01% wealthiest in the 2026 national budget.

 Research

+Zucman is known for his research on tax evasion and international tax avoidance, but has made contributions to the field of public economics more broadly.

+Much of Zucman's research is on issues of economic inequality.
+Zucman himself says, "a lot of my work is about trying to improve our measurement tools."

 In August 2014 in Capital is Back, Zucman and French economist Thomas Piketty investigate the evolution of aggregate wealth–to–income ratios in the top eight developed economies, reaching back as far as 1700 in the case of the U.S., U.K., Germany, and France, and find that wealth–income ratios have risen from about 200–300% in 1970 to 400–600% in 2010, levels unknown since the 18th and 19th centuries.
 Most of the change can be explained by the long-run recovery of asset prices, the slowdown of productivity, and population growth.
 Zucman has co-written several papers with Thomas Piketty.

-Much of Zucman's research is on issues of economic inequality and, most importantly, tax havens.
-In 2015 in his book,The Hidden Wealth of Nations, Zucman uses the systematic anomalies in international investment positions to show that the net foreign asset positions of rich countries are generally underestimated because they don't capture most of the assets held by households in offshore tax havens.
+A second focus is his research on tax havens.
+In his 2015 book The Hidden Wealth of Nations, Zucman uses the systematic anomalies in international investment positions to show that the net foreign asset positions of rich countries are generally underestimated because they don't capture most of the assets held by households in offshore tax havens.
 Based on his calculations, he finds about 8% of the global financial wealth of households, or $7.6 trillion, to be held in tax havens, three–quarters of which go undeclared.